6.4 magnitude earthquake, aftershocks rock Humboldt County coastline

 According to the U.S. Geological Survey, the initial temblor struck at 2:34 a.m. and followed in rapid fire succession by more than a dozen quakes measuring 4.6 to 2.5.

+"Due to a large earthquake, widespread damages to roads and homes are reported throughout Humboldt County," the sheriff posted on Twitter.
+"Be prepared for aftershocks.
+Check gas and water lines for damages or leaks.
+Exercise caution if traveling."

-Epicenter near the seismically active triple junction of the Cascadia megathrust -- which runs from Vancouver Island to Northern California.
+Geologists say the epicenter was near the seismically active triple junction of the Cascadia Subduction Zone (megathrust) -- which runs from Vancouver Island to Northern California.
 The San Andreas and Mendocino faults also stretch into zone.
 A 7.2 magnitude earthquake struck there in 1992.

 The California Highway Patrol reported the Fernbridge, a 1,320-foot-long concrete arch bridge that crosses the Eel River, has cracks in four places.

-No injuries were immediately reported following the quake, more than 55,000 customers were reported to be without power in the surrounding area, according to Pacific Gas & Electric.
+No injuries were immediately reported following the quake, but more than 70,000 customers were reported to be without power in the surrounding area, according to Pacific Gas & Electric.

 The Humboldt County sheriff posted that the quakes have not triggered a tsunami warning, but urged local residents only to call 911 if absolutely necessary as their emergency lines were being overwhelmed.